Posting Number: #1741

 - Help to conduct research on a variety of topics aligned with Alliance priorities.
 Examples of past and current projects include:

 - Identifying priorities of community-based organizations and advocates in California with an active interest in health and health equity

-- Collecting research on the power of community and academic partnerships as well as the broader category of collective impact
+- Collecting and synthesizing research on the power of community and academic partnerships as well as the broader category of collective impact

 - Current state & local health policy priorities